 Blade size isn’t all you want to think about when it comes to the blade.
 You also want to consider the tooth count.
 Each saw you look at will have its own number of teeth.
 The larger blades tend to have more teeth, while the smaller blades have fewer teeth.

-You need the saw to cut things, so cutting ability should really be at the top of your list when it comes to considerations.
-Yes, you need the right blade and a strong motor, but it’s likely you also want the ability to make cuts that are accurate.
+Cutting ability should really be at the top of your list when it comes to considerations.
+Yes, you need the right blade and a strong motor when cutting materials, but it’s likely you also want the ability to make accurate cuts more than anything.
 You also probably want to do so at a variety of angles.

 To start, keep your eye out for positive stops or predetermined positions.
 These are usually set to the cutting angles that are most common.
 They allow you to alter your cut fast for these specific angles.
 There are even some saws that offer switches that are just one-touch, so you can move from one cut to another quickly.

 Next, you want to make sure your lock is reliable.
 When you put it in the lock position, you want to ensure it stays that way.
 You don’t want to be in the middle of making a cut only to have the saw move out of place.

 Locking into place is a really critical function.
 It not only means that your cut will stay accurate, but it can also be a huge safety concern if your lock feature isn’t working properly.